Log in

 - Building generational wealth for your family.

-There's pros and cons when going from renter to homebuyer.
+There's pros and cons to consider when going from renter to homebuyer.

 The 2nd thing: